mangrove-labs/mangrovelabs-concept-paper/README.md

 All of the above do consulting, some additionally offer specific services that are open source but offer consulting fees for project hosting and maintenance.
 They have been a combination of different business models; BetaNYC is a 501(c)3, while DataMade is a for-profit.

+DataMade also created a 2013 list which includes [a list of civic tech consultancy groups](https://datamade.us/blog/making-a-living-with-civic-tech): Azavea, Civic Agency, Conveyal, Department of Better Technology, Development Seed, MySociety, NuCivic.
+As Derek Eder describes it, these companies:

+> Sell customized versions of your open source project(s).
+The code remains open; the value is in the custom deployment.
+Also, sometimes build completely customized open source projects based on your open source portfolio.

+The biggest difference is Mangrove can also sell customized versions of _other_ open source projects.

 ### Additional challenges

 - The local area is well known in its lack of civic engagement.
 This has been proved through research papers as well as antidotally.